-Menopause symptoms can last for the whole transition or part of the transition, and they can even affect postmenopausal women.
-The most typical first symptoms of menopause are:
+Once menopause symptoms begin, they can last for part of or the whole menopause transition; they can even extend into postmenopause.
+A few of the most typical initial symptoms of menopause are:

 Hot flashes.
-Around 75 - 85% of middle-aged women experience hot flashes.
-Hot flashes are sensations of extreme heat in the upper body and are frequently accompanied by a rapid heartbeat, heavy sweating, and flushing in the chest, neck, and face.
+Up to 80 percent of middle-aged women experience hot flashes.
+They are sensations of extreme heat in the upper body and are frequently accompanied by a rapid heartbeat, heavy sweating, and flushing in the chest, neck, and face.

-- Loss of libido.
-This early symptom of menopause impacts about 20 - 40% of all women.
-It can be a difficult symptom for a woman to handle, as it can be hard to understand why her sex drive has changed, and this can impact how she sees herself and her relationship with her partner.
+Loss of libido.
+Loss of libido can be a difficult symptom for a woman to handle as it can be hard to understand why her sex drive has changed if her emotions for her partner have still remained the same.
+This can impact how she sees herself and her relationship.

 Other common symptoms of menopause include: